Akhan33-10/FuzzyLens-Ecommerce-Analytics/README.md

 ---

+## Project Highlights

+- Analyzed **472,871 sessions** and **32,313 orders** across 3 years of e-commerce data
+- Ran a **chi-square significance test** proving a landing page A/B test result was real, not random (p = 0.0074)
+- Quantified the test's impact at an estimated **$27,116 in additional revenue**
+- Recreated the entire SQL analysis natively in **DAX** — including session-level filtering with `CALCULATE` + `ALLEXCEPT` and dynamic measure-switching
+- Found a deeper, non-obvious insight: the page-level lift was small compared to the **desktop vs. mobile conversion gap**, reframing the actual business recommendation

+---

 ## Project Overview

 Maven Fuzzy Factory is an e-commerce business selling plush toys online.
 This project analyzes three years of website traffic, sales, and an A/B test on the site's landing page to answer three core business questions: